Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

-Recently implemented changes to the PCI Data Security Standard (DSS) require companies to use multi-factor authentication (MFA) to protect against breaches that could compromise payment card data.
+Recently implemented changes to the PCI Data Security Standard (DSS) include MFA requirements for companies to protect against breaches that could compromise payment card data.

 As of Feb.
 1, organizations must meet the MFA requirements of PCI DSS v3.2 to process payments.
 You will be subject to these requirements when undergoing PCI compliance audit.